Saint Maurice: Veneration

 in the year 961 of the Incarnation and in the 25th year of his reign, in the presence of all of the nobility, on the vigil of Christmas, the body of St. Maurice was conveyed to him at Regensburg along with the bodies of some of the saint's companions and portions of other saints.
 Having been sent to Magdeburg, these relics were received with great honour by a gathering of the entire populace of the city and of their fellow countrymen.
 They are still venerated there, to the salvation of the homeland.

 Maurice is traditionally depicted in full armour, in Italy emblazoned with a red cross.
 In folk culture he has become connected with the legend of the Holy Lance, which he is supposed to have carried into battle; his name is engraved on the Holy Lance of Vienna, one of several relics claimed as the spear that pierced Jesus' side on the cross.
 Maurice gives his name to the town St. Moritz as well as to numerous places called Saint-Maurice in French-speaking countries.
 The Indian Ocean island state of Mauritius was named after Maurice, Prince of Orange, and not directly after Maurice himself.

 Over 650 religious foundations dedicated to Saint Maurice can be found in France and other European countries.
 In Switzerland alone, seven churches or altars in Aargau, six in the Canton of Lucerne, four in the Canton of Solothurn, and one in Appenzell Innerrhoden can be found (in fact, his feast day is a cantonal holiday in Appenzell Innerrhoden).
 Particularly notable among these are the Church and Abbey of Saint-Maurice-en-Valais, the Church of Saint Moritz in the Engadin, and the Monastery Chapel of Einsiedeln Abbey, where his name continues to be greatly revered.
-Several orders of chivalry were established in his honour as well, including the Order of the Golden Fleece, Order of Saint Maurice, and the Order of Saints Maurice and Lazarus.
+Several orders of chivalry were established in his honour as well, including the Order of the Golden Fleece, the 1434 Order of Saint Maurice, and the Order of Saints Maurice and Lazarus.
 Additionally, fifty-two towns and villages in France have been named in his honour.

-Maurice was also the patron saint of a Catholic parish and church in the 9th Ward of New Orleans and including part of the town of Arabi in St. Bernard Parish.
+Maurice was also the patron saint of a Catholic parish and church in the 9th Ward of New Orleans, including part of the town of Arabi in St. Bernard Parish.
 The church was constructed in 1856, but was devastated by the winds and flood waters of Hurricane Katrina on 29 August 2005; the copper-plated steeple was blown off the building.
 The church was subsequently deconsecrated in 2008, and the local diocese put it up for sale in 2011.
 By 2014, a local attorney had purchased the property for a local arts organization, after which the building served as both an arts venue and the worship space for a Baptist church that had been displaced following the hurricane.

 On 19 July 1941, Pope Pius XII declared Maurice to be the patron saint of the Italian Army's Alpini (mountain infantry corps).
 The Alpini have celebrated Maurice's feast every year since then.

 There are several Coptic Orthodox churches named for him.